What Is A Covenant Not To Compete In Pennsylvania?

 Do I Need an Attorney when Dealing with a Covenant not to Compete?

-Before signing anything that may restrict your rights, you may want to hire a Bethlehem, Pennsylvania attorney to review the contract.
-A lawyer can then negotiate to modify the covenant as needed, or may even draft a new one that is acceptable to both parties Employers can receive useful advice from an attorney should they decide to sue a worker for breaching a covenant, and employees who have signed such covenants can also benefit from a lawyer's counseling.
+Before signing anything that may restrict your rights, you might want to hire a Bethlehem, Pennsylvania attorney to review the contract.
+A lawyer can then negotiate to modify the covenant as needed, or might even draft a new one that is acceptable to both parties Employers can receive useful advice from an attorney should they decide to sue a worker for breaching a covenant, and employees who have signed such covenants can also benefit from a lawyer's counseling.

 Life in Bethlehem